 12. Article on "COVID-19, women, girls and sport: Build back better" 2020, revealing that impacts of COVID-19 are already being felt harder by women and girls in many areas of life due to gender inequalities, and this is mirrored in sport.
 It presents key recommendations to different actors in the sport ecosystem so that women and girls’ gains in sport are not lost.

-13. Minsitry Work Group on a reasearch of "Sporta finansēšanas modeļa pilnveide" (Eng.
+13. Work Group of the Minsitry of Education and Science on a reasearch of "Sporta finansēšanas modeļa pilnveide" (Eng.
 'Improvement of Sports Financing Model' of Latvia) 2021, covering also an issue of equality.
 Federations should be considered as the basic unit in national sport and, given the large number of recognized federations, special care should be taken to ensure equal opportunities for all.
 Yet the gathered research data do not show the equality.
 This Working Group continues to work on the development and implementation of this study.